slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Reading trains your model of the world.
 Even if you forget most, its effect persists.

+> *"Books serve to show a man that those original thoughts of his aren’t very new after all."
+-- Abraham Lincoln*

+> *"One cannot read a book: one can only reread it.
+A good reader, a major reader, an active and creative reader is a rereader."
+-- Vladimir Nabokov*

 > *"A book is less important for what it says than for what it makes you think."
 -- Louis L’amour*

 > *"Every time I read a great book I felt I was reading a kind of map, a treasure map, and the treasure I was being directed to was in actual fact myself."
 -- Matt Haig*

-> *"Books serve to show a man that those original thoughts of his aren’t very new after all."
--- Abraham Lincoln*

-> *"Books are like mirrors: if a fool looks in, you cannot expect a genius to look out."
--- J.K.
-Rowling*

 > *"Books say: she did this because.
 Life says: she did this.
 Books are where things are explained to you; life is where things aren’t.
 I’m not surprised some people prefer books."
 -- Julian Barnes*